jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-09-reading-nested-xml-data-in-ssis.md

 end;
 ```

 Call this procedure with an **Execute SQL** task.
-There are no parameters or results.
+This time, there are no parameters or results.

 ![Execute SQL (General)](/assets/images/reading-nested-xml-data-in-ssis/step-2-execute-sql-general.PNG)